 Make sure the meal you have before you start your shift is packed with as much nutrition as possible.
 If you are working a night shift this will probably be a healthy dinner, then take a light meal and light snack to work and have breakfast when you get home.
 If you are working an early morning shift you might want to try a smoothie before you go, take a main meal and a snack and have a light meal or bowl of cereal when you get home.

-If you find yourself picking all night, take sugar-free chewing gum or drink water.
+If you find yourself picking at food all night, take sugar-free chewing gum or drink water.
 If you can, brush your teeth in your breaks which can help break the cycle of eating out of boredom.

 For those who have active, physical jobs, it can seem quite normal to feel tired all the time.
 There are the challenges of being out all day, working over mealtimes or being stuck on site with limited cooking facilities and easy access to junk food and sugary drinks.